 Ian: But two days isn’t enough veg time.
 The plants can’t lay down good foundations for their flowering cycle in such a brief amount of time.
-Also, would not you agree that with vertical cultivation it’s not about less work for the grower, it’s even more work with the propagation?
-Stressing over hundreds and hundreds of cuttings is not my concept of a satisfying indoor gardening.
-I ‘d rather be chilling and admiring my plants in my flat bed garden.
+Also, would not you agree that vertical cultivation it’s not about less work for the grower, it’s even more work with the propagation?
+Stressing over hundreds and hundreds of cuttings is not my concept of satisfying indoor gardening.
+I’d rather be chilling and admiring my plants in my flatbed garden.

 Simon: Well I guess we’re going to agree to differ on that one.
 Chill all you want with your five crops a year.
 I’ll happily “stress” over my six crops a year, thanks!

 Ian: Yeah, I know annual yields can be enhanced with short veg times, but six crops a year can be done with sea-of-green in horizontal gardens too, not simply in elegant vertical systems.
-I’ve played around with higher plant numbers making use of ebb and flow trays, and can value the quicker turn around, however as I’ve already said, the time and effort bought preparing the grow and propagating the plants to get these larger yields is unworthy the effort in my humble viewpoint.
+I’ve played around with higher plant numbers making use of ebb and flow trays and can value the quick turn around, however as I’ve already said, the time and effort bought preparing the growing and propagating the plants to get these larger yields is unworthy the effort in my humble viewpoint.

 Everest: Okay, let’s proceed to an additional crucial part of vertical systems: cool tubes.
 The majority of vertical systems use glass air-cooled tubes to remove the heat from the light so the plants can bask closely to the light.

-Simon: You need to get numerous elements right for a great vertical grow: a plant variety that doesn’t go all leggy; the right number of those plants, and the right quantity of veg time.
-The majority of growers who ruin their vertical grow just over-veg their plants.
+Simon: You need to get numerous elements right for a great vertical to grow: a plant variety that doesn’t go all leggy; the right number of those plants, and the right quantity of veg time.
+The majority of growers who ruin their vertical growth just over-veg their plants.

-Ian: Yeah, however all the planning worldwide does not make up for a hot spell that triggers your plants to stretch.
-There’s just a lot less margin for mistake in vertical systems.
-Whereas in my horizontal yard, I easy lift the lights when I should, with no reduction in canopy size.
+Ian: Yeah, however, all the planning in the world does not make up for a hot spell that triggers your plants to stretch.
+There’s just a lot less margin for mistakes in vertical systems.
+Whereas in my horizontal yard, I easily lift the lights when I should, with no reduction in canopy size.

 Ian: This argument for vertical growing is the most convincing and typical– you get to make the most from the light emitted from the entire light, without using a reflector.